zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#gridConstructor"}

-The `fetch()` command has not yet been issued on the QueryCache.
+The `fetch()` command has not yet been issued on the `QueryCache`.
 When the command is issued, the view's `items` array will be observably updated, which populates the grid with the results.
 This occurs by calling the  `fetch()` method on the blade's `onInputsSet()`, which returns the promise shown in the following example.

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#onInputsSet"}